aajonusnet/aajonusnet/md/Misc/Interviews/Charlie Donham Interview.md

 As I am also working on a book with more information on my nutritional research to aid my classes, such as the one Dr. Stanley Bass attended, I have ceased these classes until I have this pedagogue finished.

+[The interview ends here.
+In the reprint by Dr. Stanley S. Bass, Aajonus continues:]

+Q: Where do you see yourself 5 years from now?

+A: Providing that society survives the Y2K problems, I see myself writing and directing movie's with plots based on alternative therapies.
+Allopathic medicine has dominated the media: I would like to see more than a modicum toward alternatives.

+Q: May we include your address and phone number in case our members have any questions for you?

+A: I require that people read my book before I speak with them - most questions are answered in the book.